 Can I keep my car after bankruptcy?

-Will bankruptcy affect my job or must I inform my employer?
+Will bankruptcy affect my job, or do I need to inform my employer?

 What you should not do if you are thinking about bankruptcy:

 Because there are several areas related to this question, you should consult your attorney.
-In particular there are three items worth mentioning.
+In particular, there are three items worth mentioning.

 What is my first step?